Check out University of Newcastle.

 - GPA of 2.75 or above and good academic standing to departure

-the field.
+significant.
 Check the course description for course prerequisites.
 If, based upon

 transcript review, you do not have the necessary prerequisites, you will be asked